muriloacs/Middleware/README.md

 Middleware
 ============

 Creates middleware layer on Zend Framework 2.
-Useful when it's necessary to make some work between route and controller phases.
+Useful when it's necessary to make some work between route and controller dispatch phases.

 Installation